OK let’s start this week’s roundup with a little kvetch.

-The downside to this is that over time the older content can become dated not just by it’s contents but also in terms of being optimised correctly according to the current YouTube guidelines.
+The downside to this is that over time the older content can become dated not just by it’s contents but also in terms of being optimized correctly according to the current YouTube guidelines.

-Best practices for uploading and optimising YouTube videos has never been set in stone and has evolved as the service has grown and matured.
+Best practices for uploading and optimizing YouTube videos has never been set in stone and has evolved as the service has grown and matured.

 One way to fully makes use of your existing content is to spend some time going back over some of the older stuff and bringing it up to current standards.

 It doesn’t mean you have to re-shoot and editing everything but a little tidying up can go a long way.